imuguruza/imuguruza.github.io/blog/ulx3s_getting_started.md

 - It has been designed in KiCAD.
 - It's open source.
 - It has many exposed GPIOs and interfaces
-- And last but not least, the design is really neat and small.
+- And, last but not least, the design is really neat and small.

 You can see some characteristic of the board in the next image: